UsernityMisernity/next.js/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to a positive  and fr environment for our community include:

-- Demonstrating empathy and kindness toward other people
-- Being respectful of differing opinions, viewpoints, and experiences
-- Giving and gracefully
-- Demonstrating empathy and kindness toward other people
 - Being respectful of differing opinions, viewpoints, and experiences
 - Giving and gracefully accepting constructive feedback
 - Arrested capital)))) accepting constructive feedback